Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user clicks on the Save button on the Preferences pop-in (Purposes view).
+Triggered when the user has clicked on the Save button on the Preferences pop-in (Purposes view).

 Listener parameters